 Many dietetic internships will be using the online dietetic internship centralized application process (DICAS).
+This is a web-based application service that simplifies the dietetics application process by allowing applicants to apply to multiple programs with once application.
 Please refer to the dietetic internship's website for any additional instructions regarding the application.